 - Global Health Security Agenda

-Australia works alongside and funds WHO to exercise its mandate in coordinating the IHR, and views this as fundamental for global health security.
+Australia works alongside and funds WHO to exercise its mandate in coordinating the International Health Regulations (IHR), and views this as fundamental for global health security.
 Australia provides funding to the Health Emergencies Program, Contingency Fund for Emergencies and funding for two technical positions through the Global Outbreak and Alert Response Network.

 The World Bank’s Pandemic Emergency Financing Facility (PEF) is a quick-disbursing financing mechanism that provides a surge of funds to enable a rapid and effective response to a large-scale infectious disease outbreak in the world’s poorest countries.
 Eligible countries can receive timely, predictable, and coordinated financing if affected by an outbreak that meets PEF’s activation criteria.

 A high-level initiative for collective action to eliminate malaria across Asia and the Pacific by 2030.
 The APLMA/APMEN Secretariat delivers its objectives through advocacy and outreach; fostering and strengthening partnerships and innovation; and providing policy guidance.

 The Centre aims to support PNG IMR to build its role as the lead institution for medical and health systems research in PNG.
 The Centre will support IMR’s reform efforts by providing a strategic adviser, investment in collaborative research projects and support to the long-standing “Buttressing Coalition” of IMR’s international research partner institutions.

 The Centre will fund two specialist positions in SPC for a period of three years to strengthen epidemiology capacity and infection prevention and control across the Pacific.

 The Health Security Corps has been established as part of the Australian Volunteers Program, to deploy Australian health professionals in non-clinical roles in partner government agencies, NGOs, international organisations, research bodies and regional institutions.